Surebet scanner

 💵 Payment model

-- Free scanners: Have limitations — small bookmaker database, delayed data, advertisements (for example, BMBets).
+- Free: Have limitations — small bookmaker database, data delays, advertisements (e.g., BMBets).

-- Paid scanners: A subscription (from $25/month) provides access to premium features: wider geographic coverage, instant notifications, bot integration (for example, Forking).
+- Paid: A subscription (from $25/month) grants access to premium features: wide coverage, instant alerts, bot integration (e.g., BreakingBet).

 🏃 By update speed

-- Real-time: Critical for fast-moving markets (e.g., tennis).
+- Real-time: Critical for fast-paced markets (e.g., tennis).
 Example: BetBurger.

-- With delay: Cheaper, but suitable only for events with slow odds movement.
+- Delayed: Cheaper, but only suitable for events with slow odds changes.

 By type of access